 You can use e-journals and research databases directly from the Burritt Library homepage .
 When you click on any of the database links, a new window will open asking you for your CCSU email address and password.
 Go to the Accounts Management page if you need to activate, reset, or retrieve a BlueNet account.

-Most computers in the library require a CCSU BlueNet ID for logon; however, there are a few guest computers located on the first floor as well as stack 6 and stack 8 that do not require a logon.
+Most computers in the library require a CCSU BlueNet ID for logon; however, there are a few guest computers located on the first floor as well as on stack 6 that do not require a logon.
 All computers have Internet access and the full complement of subscription databases and E-journal collections.

 The library is now a wireless access zone.
 Please refer to the FAQ on setting up wireless access on your notebook computer.
 Instructions are available for both Windows and Macintosh platforms.